 The biggest annoyance for me were the endless street vendors trying to sell you something.
 It usually was a) bottled water, b) hats and c) selfie sticks.
 They follow you around and really get in your face, but are generally harmless and move on once you say “no thanks.”
 Another quite common approach was vendors who will try to “give” you something for free.
 Be that a few roses or some trinket, they try to get you to take the item and once you do, they will want you to pay them.
 It’s always easier to walk away unless you totally want whatever they are selling.
 This could also be different off-season, but I don’t think it totally goes away.

 Getting there and travel tips:

 There is a train that takes you from the airport to the city centre, which allows you to then take the subway, cab or walk to your destination, depending on where you are in the city.
 We opted to take a shuttle-type service which cost 35 Euros as it seemed like a better deal and got us to our destination quickly and more comfortably.
 The train was 15 Euros a person then there would have been additional cost for the subway.
-You can find them located near the exits and there are a number of drivers walking around asking if you want the shuttle.
+You can find them located near the exits where a number of drivers walk around asking if you want the shuttle.